MysteryPancake/Houdini-VBD/README.md

 There's an OpenCL version for performance, and an old VEX version to show how it works.
 Both are included in the HIP files.

-I stole everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD), some bits from [AVBD](https://github.com/savant117/avbd-demo2d), [Gaia](https://github.com/AnkaChan/Gaia) and some ideas from the papers.
+I ported everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD), some bits from [AVBD](https://github.com/savant117/avbd-demo2d), [Gaia](https://github.com/AnkaChan/Gaia) and some ideas from the papers.

 Thanks to Anka He Chen and Chris Giles for making these open source with permissive licenses!